ClarifiedSecurity/catapult/docs/03-template-requirements.md

 - `MaxAuthTries` set to `20` in `C:/ProgramData/ssh/sshd_config` -- A lot of users will have more than 6 keys in their SSH agent and the default `MaxAuthTries` of 6 will cause Catapult to fail to connect to the VM.
 The value must not be 20 but it most likely must be higher than 6.

 - (Optional) [Chocolatey](https://chocolatey.org/install) installed -- It's not a hard requirement but it's really useful to have Chocolatey installed on your Windows VMs.
-Catapult will use Chocolatey to install the required software on the VMs.
-Chocolatey can also be used to install the OpenSSH server with `choco install openssh -params /SSHServerFeature -y`
+Catapult can use Chocolatey to install the required software on the VMs.
+Chocolatey can also be used to install the OpenSSH server on the base template with `choco install openssh -params /SSHServerFeature -y`

 ### Linux